Daniel15/SecureSign/README.md

 Usage
 =====
-Add your private signing key as a `.pfx` file, using the `addkey` command.
-This will provide you with a secret code:
+Before using SecureSign, you need to add your private signing keys.
+Ensure you have the key as a `.pfx` file, and then use the `addkey` command:

 ```
 $ dotnet SecureSign.Tools.dll addkey /tmp/my_key.pfx